foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 # Unfamiliar Ceilings [wip]
-> notes: dissociation, sterility, passenger in own body

 [spoken]

 Lightning struck three times
 A hiss of air
 Your hot mess runs down my neck
+Staining all it touches
 A hot mess that renders all thoughts empty

-A witness in a body that isn't mine
+A witness in a body that ain't mine
+A body that isn't mine to operate
+Not speechless or motionless
+But words that aren't mine
+Actions autonomous
+Limp limbs to place where you please
+In alien machinery
+Hissing and beeping

 Torturously fragile
+A steel anchor weighs me down
+Radiating pulses, alienate mind and body

+A witness in a body that ain't mine
+A body that isn't mine to operate
+Not speechless or motionless
+But words that aren't mine
+Actions autonomous
+Limp limbs to place where you please
+In alien machinery
+Hissing and beeping

 Stars ignite behind my eyes
 Bright life flows out
 Cauterise the wound you left

-When you speak, then I'm dumb
+If you can speak, then I'm dumb
 Marching to the dull hum
 of bright fluorescent lights

-Another unfamiliar ceiling
+An unfamiliar ceiling

 Purge the poison
 Tear the flesh